 The Bachelor of Arts in Interdisciplinary Design is a studio-based general design degree approved by the state Board of Regents in June 2011.
 This interdisciplinary undergraduate program, which takes advantage of the full range of offerings at the College of Design, is among the first of its kind in the United States.

 The curriculum developed out of a shared philosophy that designers have the capacity to generate ideas and think creatively about addressing society’s increasing economic, social and environmental challenges.
 Innovation and entrepreneurship are encouraged and valued.
 BA in Interdisciplinary Design graduates will be prepared for a wide range of career paths and graduate programs.

-The BA in Interdisciplinary Design degree can be completed in four years for students entering as freshman and in as few as four semesters for transfer students who have completed general education requirements elsewhere.
+The BA in Interdisciplinary Design can be completed in four years for students entering as freshman and in as few as four semesters for transfer students who have completed general education requirements elsewhere.
 Students can also pursue this degree in conjunction with a second major or minor at Iowa State.